 Now, on a completely separate tangent, one of my New Years’ goals is one that you’ll have to indulge me in.
 I decided to take a stab at the 365 Project.
 It’s simple really.
 Take one picture every day.
 Someone described it as a “rich visual history” of your life.
 Love that.
 There are some special albums being offered as a nice way to print out and display your photos, but for now, I’m going to be brave and restrain myself.
 I’m behind enough on getting photos into albums!
 I’ll just be putting them at the end of my daily posts here.
 I think it’s a great way to document a year (obviously some photos will be more mundane than others – our life is not always that exciting!), and an easy way to practice my photography skills and relive 2010 when it’s all done.
 I’m a big proponent in documenting memories.
 Some little ones.
 Some big ones.
 And all the in-between-you’ll-forget-ones, and this is just another way for me to do that.
 Some days I’ll include a description with the photo.
 Some days I won’t.
 Since today is the 4th, I’ll need to put four here to catch-up, but here goes.

 Friday, January 1, 2010

 Sunday, January 3, 2010

-Nick is into skateboarding, and got a new skateboard and helmet from The Neighbors.
+Nick is into skateboarding, and got a new skateboard and helmet recently.
 I need to preface this photo by saying Madeline has never seen Nick wear a helmet while skateboarding, but before anyone could blink an eye, she grabbed the helmet and fastened it onto her head, stood on the skateboard and looked at me and said “push.”
 Such a smarty pants!
 She cracked me up.

 Booze Battered Shrimp